How the Cheltenham Festival Will Be Different This Year

 Biosecurity measures will also be implemented surrounding those challengers travelling over from Ireland, with special zones created adjacent to the racecourse stables where every groom, trainer and jockey must stay while not exercising or racing their horses.

-The final casualty will be the absence of amateur riders which means that the National Hunt Chase, the Fulke Walwyn Kim Muir Chase and the Hunters’ Chase (no longer the Foxhunters’) will all now feature professional jockeys.
+The final casualty will be the absence of amateur riders.
+This means the National Hunt Chase, the Fulke Walwyn Kim Muir Chase and the Hunters’ Chase (no longer the Foxhunters’) will all now feature professional jockeys.

-The programme will also change, with the novice handicap chase disappearing from the Tuesday card, with the Mrs Paddy Power Mares’ Chase from Friday replacing it.
+The programme will also change, with the novice handicap chase disappearing from the Tuesday card.
+Mrs Paddy Power Mares’ Chase from Friday will be replacing it.

 The Leading Suppliers of Equine Bedding

-Whether you are racing at the Cheltenham Festival or not this year, you will still need the best equine bedding for your horses – which is where PH Winterton and Son can help.
+Whether you are racing at the Cheltenham Festival or not, you will need the best equine bedding for your horses – which is where PH Winterton and Son can help.
 We have three ranges of equine bedding that will suit any budget or specific requirement.